dimitris93/route-planner-backend/README.md

 ![2](https://i.gyazo.com/f804092e638dd6884ef84ef926161993.png)

 In the example above, we added 2 `virtual nodes` (black circles) and 8 `virtual directed edges` (red arrows).
 This way, our shortest path algorithm will actually consider both ways of the road, since it so happened in this example that both of those ways were double-ways.
 The query graph, is the graph on which the shortest path is actually performed on.
-It is our original graph, with a few more `virtual nodes` and `virtual directed edges` if necessary.
+It is essentially our original graph, plus few more `virtual nodes` and `virtual directed edges`.

 ## Graph representation